Boeing (BA)

 One of the companies that forms a duopoly in the commercial aircraft market, Boeing (NYSE:BA) develops, manufactures, and services commercial airplanes, defense products, and space systems.

-• Historically negative EPS raises concerns for risk-averse investors and makes its earnings potential harder to gauge
+• Historically negative EPS casts doubt for cautious investors and clouds its long-term earnings prospects

 StockStory Analyst Team